jzfchen/blog/content/blog/Trainfrombusan.md

 I suspect a large reason for this is that this was the first time I have been able to independently experience life in my family's ancestral home.
 I last visited in 2017 - I can only remember one time where I left the house without my parents (I think my sister and I went to get bubble tea).

 ### Connectivity
 During my stay this year, what really stood out for me was the sheer level of **connectivity** that China has implemented in every facet of daily life.
 Literally everything can be bought by scanning a QR code.
-Shanghai's transport system is excellent could rent bikes, ride the metro, hail a DiDi from a single app.
+Shanghai's transport system is excellent - we could rent bikes, ride the metro, hail a DiDi from a single app.
 I realised much too late in the trip that dining services were even more convenient than I had thought, each chain had its own 'mini-app' that could be accessed from the same central app - we could order food for pick-up while still on the metro, then grab it straight away as we arrived.

 Food is cheap and high-quality in China.
 Unlike most Chinese restaurants in Western countries, which sell a bit of everything remotely Chinese, Shanghai eateries specialise in a certain type of food, often regional delicacies like Lanzhou noodles or my local doughy favourites - Xiaolongbao and Shengjianbao.